WSSSDC/HelpingHand/README.md

  - Providing the users with their own cloud storage and file manager which would allow them to use multiple files for their project.

 ## 📖 What we learned
- - Mutlrithreading in Python
+ - Multithreading in Python
  - Subprocesses in Python
  - Postman
  - Using Flask
- - Using React.js was a new experince for us
+ - Using React.js was a new experience for us

 ## 🤔 What's next for HelpingHand
  - Add different themes